microsoft/gocosmos/SQL.md

     - a map value in JSON (include the double quotes), for example `"{\"key\":\"value\"}"`
     - a list value in JSON (include the double quotes), for example `"[1,true,null,\"string\"]"`

+**Since <<VERSION>>**:

+- `WITH SINGLE_PK` is deprecated, use `WITH PK=/pkey` (or `WITH PK=/pkey1,/pkey2` if [Hierarchical Partition Keys](https://learn.microsoft.com/en-us/azure/cosmos-db/hierarchical-partition-keys), or sub-partitions, is used on the collection) instead.
+- Supplying values for partition key at the end of parameter lis is no longer required, but still supported for backward compatibility.

+> `gocosmos` automatically discovers PK of the collection by fetching metadata from server.
+> Using `WITH PK` will save one round-trip to Cosmos DB server as fetching medata is not needed.

 [Back to top](#top)

 #### UPSERT